-Upon discovering the event, Pinnacle Bank Nebraska moved quickly to investigate and respond to the incident, assess the security of Pinnacle Bank Nebraska systems, and identify potentially affected individuals.
-Further, Fiserv notified federal law enforcement regarding the event.
-Pinnacle Bank Nebraska is providing access to credit monitoring services for two (2) years, through Kroll, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+Upon receipt of notice of this event from Fiserv, WGSB moved quickly to investigate and respond to the incident, assess WGSB's own systems to confirm that they were not affected, and review and verify the data from Fiserv regarding impacted individuals whose data was stored by Fiserv.
+Further, WGSB notified federal law enforcement and its state and federal regulators regarding the event.
+WGSB ended its relationship with Fiserv shortly after its investigation into this event concluded.
+WGSB is providing access to credit monitoring services for 24 months, through Kroll, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.

-Additionally, Pinnacle Bank Nebraska is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-Pinnacle Bank Nebraska is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, , the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, WGSB is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
+WGSB is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.